mrhavens/openmaint_docker/README.md

 # Administration

-OpenMAINT defaults to the following URL:
+openMAINT defaults to the following URL:

 ```
 http://<openmaint_ip-address>:8080/cmdbuild
 ```
-Where <openmaint_ip-address> is the IP address or fully qualified domain name of the server with OpenMAINT installed.
+Where <openmaint_ip-address> is the IP address or fully qualified domain name of the server with openMAINT installed.

 If your server is behind a firewall that doesn't have ports 8080 open, you can redirect all traffic through an ssh tunnel that targets your unrestricted localhost: